CrytoPal/meteor-scripts-api/README.md

 Although, the code must be obfuscated through minecraft's mappings.
 Our API does that automatically for you so you don't have to worry about that.

 ### How does it work?
 It uses Jython's Python to Java library to convert your Python code to Java code.
-My API then checks for any Event Handlers like (for now) Tick Events, Activate, and Deactivate.
+My API then checks for any Events like Tick Events.
 It also uses Luaj to convert your Lua code to Java code and execture it.
-My API then checks for any Event Handlers like (for now) Tick Events, Activate, and Deactivate.
+My API then checks for any Event like Tick Events

 ### Credits
 - [Jython](https://www.jython.org/) for their Library.